Supernatural Festival: History

-Since the 2007. the festival started growing into one of the most recognized ecology and music festivals in Serbia and Balkans.
-What started as a scarce gathering at the Belgrade's natural resource of Košutnjak took shape as a festival promoting not only domestic and foreign music but also healthy and energy efficient way of life.
-In the opening year of 2007. over 5,000 visitors gathered at the Supernatural festival grounds, with several environmental organizations doing workshops and seminars about the importance of nature and recycling.
-Single festival stage featured bands like Obojeni Program, Shiroko, Belgrade Yard Sound System, Kinetic Vibe, Goran Milošević etc. The following year of 2008. included the children program that starts early in the morning, thus opening the festival for the young giving them a chance to learn more about the environment.
-The Supernatural Festival now featured two stages: main stage that hosted live acts such as Darkwood Dub, Petrol, Neočekivana Sila Koja Se Iznenada Pojavljuje i Rešava Stvar, Autopark, Vlada Janjić, Gordan Paunović, and the second more electronic-oriented stage "Disko Livada" (Disco Meadows) that hosted performers such as DJ Flip, Tijana T, DJ Neca, and Zalutale sa Rejva.
+Since 2007, the festival has grown into one of the most recognized ecology and music festivals in Serbia and the Balkans.
+What started as a meagerly attended gathering at Belgrade's natural resource of Košutnjak has transformed into a festival promoting not only domestic and foreign music but also healthy and energy efficient ways of life.
+In the opening year of 2007, over 5,000 visitors gathered at the Supernatural festival grounds, with several environmental organizations doing workshops and seminars about the importance of nature and recycling.
+A festival stage featured bands like: Obojeni Program, Shiroko, Belgrade Yard Sound System, Kinetic Vibe, and Goran Milošević.
+The following year, 2008, featured a children's program that started early in the morning, thus opening the festival to a younger audience, providing opportunities for younger people to learn more about environmental issues.
+In 2008, The Supernatural Festival featured two stages: A main stage that hosted live acts such as: Darkwood Dub, Petrol, Neočekivana Sila Koja Se Iznenada Pojavljuje i Rešava Stvar, Autopark, Vlada Janjić, Gordan Paunović, and a second, more electronics-oriented, stage "Disko Livada" (Disco Meadows) that hosted performers such as: DJ Flip, Tijana T, DJ Neca, and Zalutale sa Rejva.